davidfsemedo/TRECVID-VisualStories/data_download/README.md

 #### Issues

 A list of videos and images for which the download failed (file failed.out) will be created in the corresponding folders.
+Note that some images/videos may no longer be available.

 In case you encounter any errors you can check the logs for the problem.
 The tool will write logs to each type of content folder (videos, images and metadata folders).
 Feel free to contact us if you need any help/clarification.